Best daily deals

 Though the plush ear pads are comfortable, the grippy plastic on the bottom of the headband is annoying to wear.

 I have a hard time recommending this headset.
-The Studio3 Wireless feels like it was haphazardly thrown together just to try and take a piece of the ANC market currently being ravaged by Bose and Sony.
-They offer sound significantly worse than both the Bose QC35 II and the Sony WH-1000XM4, a build that feels like it’ll crack if you bend it too much, and, though the ANC is decent, it isn’t better than its alternatives.
+The Studio3 Wireless feels like they were haphazardly thrown together to try and take a piece of the ANC market.
+They offer sound significantly worse than both the Bose QC35 II and the Sony WH-1000XM4 which released around the same time.
+The Studio3 Wireless also have a build that feels like it’ll crack if you bend it too much, and, though the ANC is decent, it isn’t better than its alternatives.

 Good battery life • Solid connection